The 5 Worst Travel Safety Advice Women Still Hear (And What Actually Keeps You Safe)

 It can backfire.
 One woman recounted how her friend forgot pepper spray in her bag.
 It passed U.S. security unnoticed, but when leaving the UK, she was detained, flagged, and cited—making future entries more complicated.

-Instead of weapons, women travelers recommend safer alternatives:
+Instead of weapons, women travelers use safer alternatives:

 -